 - Avoid alcohol, cigarettes and tobacco.
-Read details here…
+Read the details here…

-You can read my another article “20 Foods That Are Very Crucial for Getting Pregnant” to know more about the right food choices.
+You can read my other article “20 Foods That Are Very Crucial for Getting Pregnant” to know more about the right food choices.

 So far we have discussed 3 treatment options for treating your anovulatory cycle.
 You may have confusion as to which treatment is best for you.
 Let’s discuss this now…